joaovitorsilvestre/fython/README.md

 `Expeted ...
 Received: KEYWORD` should be `Expeted ...
 Received: lambda`

 #### MUST HAVE
+- [ ] Remove dependency of Jason lib
 - [ ] Support to multiline if with elif and else
 - [ ] Support to tuples
 - [ ] Support to pattern match